 We discussed how to use punchy subtitles rather than verbatim, the client having already transcribed the script from the video’s audio while I was out that morning.
 So I put on my scriptwriter head and subtitled the video.
 By now the high-resolution assets had arrived so it was a simple replace job to create the HD version from the draft.

-We revived the results together, adding and subtracting commas, full stops and dashes so as to make the subtitles read logically and grammatically from one shot to the next.
+We reviewed the results together, adding and subtracting commas, full stops and dashes so as to make the subtitles read logically and grammatically from one shot to the next.
 We had an approved edit.
 Now it’s 5.30 and time for the office to close for the week.
 So I took the edit home, outputted it and transcoded to WMV format for the client to be able to play.
 At 7.30 the video was approved by all.

 Another client pleased with the responsive and pragmatic approach to getting the project delivered.